Avalanche Skills for Mountaineers

-The Avalanche Skills for mountaineers and trampers course is the first step in a lifelong journey of understanding and staying safe from avalanches.
-The course, with a focus on foot-based travel, introduces an awareness of how the terrain and weather affects the stability of the snowpack and how climbers and trampers can gather and interpret information about the weather and snowpack to plan and safely carry trips in the NZ mountains.
-In particular on how mountaineers can be exposed to avalanche hazard and how this can be managed.
-In addition, it also provides instruction and practice of the latest companion rescue techniques.
+The Avalanche Skills course for mountaineers and trampers is the essential first step in a lifelong journey of avalanche safety.
+Focused on foot-based travel, this course builds a fundamental understanding of how terrain and weather influence snowpack stability.
+Participants learn to gather and interpret critical data to plan and execute safe trips in the New Zealand mountains.
+We specifically examine how climbers are exposed to avalanche hazards and how to manage that risk, alongside hands-on instruction in the latest companion rescue techniques.

 Itinerary